ufz/ogs-container-maker/README.md

                         OpenMPI version, e.g. 2.1.1, 2.1.5, 3.0.1, 3.1.2
                         (default: ['off'])
   --ogs [OGS [OGS ...]]
-                        OGS GitHub repo in the form 'user/repo@branch' or 'off' to disable OGS building (default:
+                        OGS GitHub repo in the form 'user/repo@branch' OR 'user/repo@@commit' to checkout a specific commit OR a path to a local subdirectory to the git cloned OGS sourcesOR 'off' to disable OGS building (default:
                         ['ufz/ogs@master'])
   --cmake_args [CMAKE_ARGS [CMAKE_ARGS ...]]
                         CMake argument sets have to be quoted and **must**